White War: Col di Lana

 The first action took place on 8 June 1915 when Italian batteries on Monte Padon and Col Toront bombarded the La Corte and Tre Sassi forts as well as Austro-Hungarian infantry positions.
 The attack was repeated a week later, and expanded to strike at Livinallongo del Col di Lana.
 If the assault had begun earlier the weak Austro-Hungarian presence might have been easily dislodged, but between May and a June the Austrians had fortified the Costone di Salesei and the Costone di Agai, meaning that it would take a frontal attack on Col de Lana to push them out.
 On 15 June, some Italian patrols sent towards the enemy positions were easily neutralized, and this was followed by series of bloody frontal attacks that achieved nothing.
 The Italians launched ten further attacks against Col di Lana and five against the adjoining Mount Sief until General Rossi called a halt on 20 July to await reinforcements.

 Despite this pause in infantry attacks the Italian artillery continued to bombard the La Corte and Tre Sassi forts.
 By the beginning of August, Tre Sassi was practically a pile of rubble, and this prompted the Italians to renew their attacks on 2 August.
 They were repulsed again.
 Smaller attacks on the Costone di Salesei and the Costone di Agai were also broken up by Austro-Hungarian artillery.
 A major new frontal assault was launched on 21 October, in which the Italians outnumbered the defenders ten to one.
-Trench by trench, at great cost, the Austro-Hungarians were dislodged from their positions and on 7 November the infantrymen of the Calabria Brigade finally conquered the summit.
+Trench by trench, at great cost, the Austro-Hungarians were dislodged from their positions and on 7 November the 60th Infantry Regiment of the Brigade "Calabria" finally conquered the summit.
 However it fell back into Austro-Hungarian hands on the same day thanks to the Landesschützen of Captain Konstantin Valentini, and the Italians withdrew just below the summit, only 80 meters from the Austro-Hungarian trenches.

 Throughout the winter the Austro-Hungarians dug an intricate system of covered tunnels and walkways that protected the soldiers from Italian artillery.
-On 1 January, the Austro-Hungarians started the mine war with an explosion on the Lagazuoi, and, picking up the idea, in mud-January the Italians began work on a mine tunnel just below the summit.
-On April 17, 5020 kilograms of explosives devastated the summit of Col di Lana, killing 110 Austro-Hungarians instantly, while the rest of the garrison was taken prisoner by the Calabria Brigade.
+On 1 January, the Austro-Hungarians started the mine war with an explosion on the Lagazuoi, and, picking up the idea, in mid-January the Italians began work on a mine tunnel just below the summit.
+On April 17, 5020 kilograms of explosives devastated the summit of Col di Lana, killing 110 Austro-Hungarians instantly, while the rest of the garrison was taken prisoner by the I Battalion, 59th Infantry Regiment of the Brigade "Calabria".